MichalLytek/type-graphql/docs/bootstrap.md

   resolvers: [__dirname + "/modules/**/*.resolver.ts", __dirname + "/resolvers/**/*.ts"],
 });
 ```

+> Be aware that in case of providing paths to resolvers files, TypeGraphQL will emit all the operations and types that are imported in the resolvers files or their dependencies.

 There are also other options related to advanced features like [authorization](authorization.md) or [validation](validation.md) - you can read about them in docs.